-Our estimates imply a negative effect of immigrants on FDI unless common languages are scarce (negative coefficient for the direct effect of the lagged immigrant stock in Table 2, Column 8).
-This result is probably an artifact due to our linear specification of the variable coefficient model, combined with the fact that about 75 percent of observations on "common language scarcity" lie between 0.75 and 1 (Figure 1).
-If the mass of observations lies in an area where the true overall effect increases and there is little statistical weight close to the origin, a linearity assumption on the effect can imply that the estimate undershoots the true effect of 0 to indicate negative values.
-Within the relevant range of values of common language scarcity, the composite effect of immigrants on FDI is predicted to be positive: given the baseline coefficient estimates (Table 2, Column 8), the composite effect of the immigrant stock on FDI exceeds 0 if common language scarcity exceeds 0.65.
+Our estimates imply a negative effect of immigrants on FDI unless common languages are scarce (negative coefficient for the direct effect of the lagged immigrant stock in Table 3, Column 2).
+This result is implausible and probably an artifact due to our linear specification of the variable coefficient model, combined with the fact that about 75 percent of observations on "common language scarcity" lie between 0.75 and 1 (Figure 2).
+Within this range, the composite effect of immigrants on FDI is predicted to be positive: given the baseline coefficient estimates (Table 3, Column 2), the composite effect of the immigrant stock on FDI exceeds 0 if common language scarcity exceeds 0.65.